CatalogueOfLife/portal/_posts/2020-10-18-new-col-infrastructure.md

 #### ChecklistBank
 COL has established ChecklistBank as its checklist store, powered by GBIF.
-The COL Checklist is assembled out of data from ChecklistBank.
+The Catalogue of Life is assembled out of data from ChecklistBank.
 In addition, ChecklistBank will serve as a public checklist repository that will bring together the latest versions of the checklists for each taxonomic sector, along with thousands of other species checklists shared by researchers and other contributors.
 In the near future, ChecklistBank will allow published checklists to be discoverable and citable in simple and standardised ways